Entanglement Routing over Networks with Time Multiplexed Repeaters: Introduction

 \section{Introduction}

-\PARstart{Q}{uantum} networks will have the ability to generate, distribute, and process quantum information along with classical data.
-These networks can connect quantum computers, sensors, simulators, etc., and enable consumers to share entangled connections on demand over potentially large distances.
-There are various applications for entangled qubits shared over quantum networks, such as provably-secure communication \cite{Ekert1992,bennett_quantum_1992}, entanglement-enhanced sensing \cite{xia_demonstration_2020,grace_identifying_2022,humphreys_quantum_2013,proctor_multiparameter_2018,zhuang_distributed_2018}, and distributed quantum computing \cite{van_meter_path_2016}.
+Quantum networks will have the ability to generate, distribute, and process quantum information along with classical data.
+These networks will connect quantum computers, sensors, simulators, and other quantum processors, and enable consumers to share entangled connections on demand over potentially large distances.
+There are various applications that leverage entangled qubits shared over quantum networks, such as provably-secure communication \cite{Ekert1992,bennett_quantum_1992}, entanglement-enhanced sensing \cite{xia_demonstration_2020,grace_identifying_2021,humphreys_quantum_2013,proctor_multiparameter_2018,zhuang_distributed_2018}, and distributed quantum computing \cite{van_meter_path_2016}.
 To enable these, it is important to be able to reliably and quickly transmit quantum bits from one point in a network to another in order to establish entanglement between distant users.

 A quantum network is comprised of two main components: \textit{nodes}, which are equipped with entanglement sources, quantum memories, quantum processors, and the ability to classically communicate, and \textit{edges}, which connect neighboring nodes via channels that transmit entangled (typically photonic) qubits, such as optical fibers.
-The nodes, such as those illustrated in Fig. \ref{fig:ProtocolExplained} by the blue squares, can be consumers wanting to utilize entanglement for some application or quantum repeaters, which are fundamental for the successful distribution of entanglement across large distances.
-The rate of quantum entanglement across an optical fiber decays exponentially with the distance between communicating parties \cite{pirandola_fundamental_2017}.
-However, when utilizing these intermediate nodes, the magnitude of the exponent can be decreased by breaking up the total distance between consumers, which helps to mitigate the loss incurred from the transmitting medium \cite{takeoka_fundamental_2014,guha_rate-loss_2015,pant_rate-distance_2017,duan_long-distance_2001}.
+The nodes can be consumers wanting to utilize entanglement for some application or quantum repeaters, which are fundamental for the successful distribution of entanglement across large distances.
+The rate that entangled photons can be delivered across an optical fiber decays exponentially with the distance between communicating parties \cite{pirandola_fundamental_2017}.
+However, when utilizing intermediate repeater nodes, the magnitude of the exponent can be decreased by breaking up the total distance between consumers, which helps to mitigate the loss incurred from the transmitting medium \cite{takeoka_fundamental_2014,guha_rate-loss_2015,pant_rate-distance_2017,duan_long-distance_2001}.